-For some lumps this gives a quick answer.
+For some lumps, this gives a quick answer.
 However, this method does have drawbacks.
 Some lumps are so tightly knit that the cells don’t flake off and no sample is obtained.
 Another problem is that an accurate result relies on taking a representative sample of cells.
-For example, it can be like working out what flavor a cake is just tasting the icing.
+For example, it can be like working out what flavour a cake is just tasting the icing.

 But the good news is that many of the common harmless bumps, such as fatty lumps, give their cells away easily which makes a swift diagnosis possible.

 If an FNA doesn’t give an answer or the vet’s suspicions are aroused, then a biopsy may be suggested.
 These take two forms: